 In the ideal situation, the poacher will be stopped before he has committed his crime.
 But even if he is captured after the event, valuable information can be obtained about his co-criminals, leading to the arrest of those further up the hierarchy.
 In both scenarios, these extraordinarily effective Canine Units play their part in saving endangered species from extinction.

-In collaboration with Earth Comix, we have created the first in a series of comic books, to educate both children and adults on the challenges and solutions to wildlife conservation and counter-poaching.
-Each edition will focus on a different K94A anti-poaching unit, and on a different endangered species.
+In collaboration with Earth Comix, we have created the first in a series of graphic novels, to educate both children and adults on the challenges and solutions to wildlife conservation and counter-poaching.
+Each edition will focus on a different K94A unit, and will highlight a different endangered species.